Shyam Benegal

 Shyam Benegal (14 December 1934 – 23 December 2024) was an Indian film director, screenwriter and documentary filmmaker.
-Often regarded as the pioneer of parallel cinema, he is widely considered as one of the greatest filmmakers post 1970s.
+Often regarded as a pioneer of parallel cinema, he is considered as one of the greatest filmmakers post 1970s.
 He has received several accolades, including eighteen National Film Awards, a Filmfare Award and a Nandi Award.
 In 2005, he was honoured with the Dadasaheb Phalke Award, India's highest award in the field of cinema.
 In 1976, he was honoured by the Government of India with the Padma Shri, the fourth-highest civilian honour of the country, and in 1991, he was awarded the Padma Bhushan, the third-highest civilian honour for his contributions in the field of arts.
 He died on 23 December 2024, aged 90, at Wockhardt Hospital in Mumbai, where he was receiving treatment for chronic kidney disease.

-Benegal was born in Hyderabad to Sridhar B. Benegal who was prominent in the field of photography.
+Benegal was born in Hyderabad to Sridhar B. Benegal, who was prominent in the field of photography.
 Starting his career as a copywriter, he made his first Documentary film in Gujarati, Gher Betha Ganga (Ganges at the Doorstep) in 1962.
 Benegal's first four feature films – Ankur (1973), Nishant (1975), Manthan (1976) and Bhumika (1977) – made him a pioneer of the new wave film movement of that period.
 Benegal's "Muslim Women Trilogy" films Mammo (1994), Sardari Begum (1996), and Zubeidaa (2001) all won National Film Awards for Best Feature Film in Hindi.
 Benegal has won the National Film Award for Best Feature Film in Hindi seven times.
 He was awarded the V. Shantaram Lifetime Achievement Award in 2018.

 Early life and education

 Shyam Benegal was born on 14 December 1934 in a Konkani-speaking Hindu family in Hyderabad, as Shyam Sunder Benegal.
 His father hailed from Karnataka.
+In an interview, he has described his father as agnostic, and was himself non-religious even though he would respect faith.
 When he was twelve years old, he made his first film, on a camera given to him by his photographer father Sridhar B. Benegal.
 He received an M.A. in Economics from Osmania University, Hyderabad.
 There he established the Hyderabad Film Society.

 Film director and actor Guru Dutt's maternal grandmother and Shyam's paternal grandmother were sisters, thus making Dutt and Shyam second cousins.

 Shyam Benegal married Nira Benegal.
 They have a daughter, Pia Benegal, a costume designer.

 Shyam's brother, Som, died in 2014, and his nephews, Dev and Rahul, have also pursued careers in filmmaking.